-1. Drag and drop the folder containing the FID file (in the first level of folders) into Mnova to get your spectrum fully processed.
+1. Drag and drop the folder containing the FID file into Mnova to get your spectrum fully processed.
 If the folder contains a .mol file, the molecular structure will be also displayed.
 (You can also follow the menu 'File/Open')